at Buxton & Leek College we remain committed to our employers and apprentices to support them them as much as possible through the covid-19 outbreak.

 Taking a break in learning pauses the apprenticeship programme so the time the apprentice has to complete is effectively extended, employers will be expected to continue employing their apprentice until completion, extending a fixed term contract if one is in use.

-Please ensure that you communicate arrangements for your apprentice to firstname.lastname@example.org or speak directly with your college assessor so that correct procedures can be followed to ensure the apprentice can continue with their programme when appropriate.
+Please ensure that you communicate arrangements for your apprentice to firstname.lastname@example.org or speak directly with your college assessor so that correct procedures can be followed to ensure the apprentice can continue with their apprenticeship.

 This email is monitored by the apprenticeships team who are working off-campus, if you require a call back please ensure to include a phone number.